Office of Small Business Programs

 How to find business opportunities online

-To receive your free, digital copy, request via email at shammerstein@wpb.org or pick up a hard copy from the Office of Small and Minority/Woman Business Programs, 2nd Floor, City Hall, 401 Clematis Street, West Palm Beach, FL 33401.
+To receive your free, digital copy, request via email at shammerstein@wpb.org or pick up a hard copy from the Office of Small Business Programs, 2nd Floor, City Hall, 401 Clematis Street, West Palm Beach, FL 33401.

 Let's Talk Procurement Quarterly Newsletter

-The Office of Small and Minority/Women Business Programs produces a quarterly e-newsletter called "Let's Talk Procurement," which features Small Business Spotlights, upcoming events and programs, and the latest news from the City and its partners.
+The Office of Small Business Programs produces a quarterly e-newsletter called "Let's Talk Procurement," which features Small Business Spotlights, upcoming events and programs, and the latest news from the City and its partners.

 To get on the email distribution list to receive the "Let's Talk Procurement" e-letter, email Sandra Hammerstein at shammerstein@wpb.org and request to be added.